sentinel-official/docs/docs/validator-setup/server-setup/create-user.md

 ---
 title: Create New User
+description: It's essential to create a new user.
 sidebar_position: 2
 ---

 # Create New User

+Creating a new user is crucial because you should avoid managing your validator under the root user account.
-Create a new user (we use the name 'sentinel'): you will be asket to create a new password for the user
+Our user will be named `sentinel`, and you will be asked to create a new password for this user.

 ```bash
 adduser sentinel